 With the triple header hitting selected cities the British Isles, NIGHT CLUB will also be headlining two August shows of their own in Sheffield and London.

-NIGHT CLUB spoke to The Electricity Club just as they landed in the British Isles…
+NIGHT CLUB stopped for a chat just as they landed in the British Isles…

 It is indeed a ‘Scary World’, have political events at home been a subliminal influence on the album?
 Is it making you ‘Schizophrenic’?

 Yes, the political environment in the US is definitely making us nervous.
 Our new LP is sort of influenced by that but also very influenced by our own internal anxiety.
 It became apparent to us when we started writing this record that we both had a lot to say about the subject of anxiety.
 We have both suffered from that condition and the words just started to seep out of us.
 The album sort of morphed into an opus about mental illness and coping with it.
 By the time we finished the record, we ultimately realized that it’s about the scary world inside and outside of all of us.
 It’s also a warning to those younger than us about the road ahead.